Cypress Creek High School (Texas)

-Cypress Creek High School, also known as Cy Creek, is a secondary public school located in unincorporated Harris County, Texas, United States.
+Cypress Creek High School, colloquially known as Cy-Creek, is a secondary public school located in unincorporated Harris County, Texas, United States.
 Cypress Creek, which serves grades 9 through 12, is a part of the Cypress-Fairbanks Independent School District.

 History

 Cypress Creek High School opened in the fall of 1977.
 The first graduating class was in 1980.
 Over the years, several additions were made to expand the building.
 In 2004, a major renovation project was passed by Proposition 1 from the 2004 Bond Referendum.
 All of the interior and much of the exterior is to be remodeled, and new classrooms are to be added.
 The project was expected to cost approximately $51 million and was completed in 2010.
 The new renovations, included a new wing in the building, made room for 50 to 100 additional classes, and renovated the old parts of the school dating back to the 1970s.
 As well, a "Black Box Theatre", a Multi-Purpose Room (nicknamed the "Lego Gym"), and 6 Assistant Principal/Counselor offices, which were spread around the school, were included in the additions.

 Cypress Creek features a CISCO Networking Academy class.
 Students may commute from other Cypress-Fairbanks high schools to take the course.
 Additionally, in the school year 2010–2011, an ROTC program was finally added to the school after years of students commuting to other high school campuses to participate in the programs.